Understanding Excess Weight and Type 2 Diabetes: A Brochure for Individuals Diagnosed with Type 2 Diabetes Brochure

 What is excess weight and how does it impact the body?

 Excess weight and obesity can affect a person’s health in many ways.
 In order to evaluate how much excess weight a person has, many methods of measurement can be used, including calculating body mass index (BMI).
 BMI is a number calculated by dividing weight in kilograms by height in meters squared.
-There are four weight status categories (underweight, normal weight, overweight and obese).To calculate your own BMI and determine your weight status category, please click here.
+There are four weight status categories (underweight, normal weight, overweight and obesity).To calculate your own BMI and determine your weight status category, please click here.

 Obesity increases a person’s risk of developing hypertension, type 2 diabetes, certain types of cancer, osteoarthritis, stroke and dyslipidemia, which consists of high blood cholesterol and triglycerides (a type of fat).
 Setting realistic goals about nutrition, physical activity and weight loss to support lifestyle changes can delay or prevent the onset of type 2 diabetes.